spring-guides/gs-batch-processing/SIDEBAR.md

-## Related resources
+### Related Resources

-There's more to data integration than what is covered here.
-You can continue to explore Spring messaging and integration with the following resources.
+There's more to data integration than is covered here.
+You may want to continue your exploration of Spring messaging and integration with the following

-### Getting Started guides
+### Getting Started Guides

 * [Integrating Data][gs-integration]
 * [Capturing Stream Data][gs-capturing-stream-data]